deep-web-solutions/wordpress-framework-foundations/README.md

 ## Changelog

 ### 1.5.0 (October 28th, 2021)
+* Plugin component abstractions are now at the namespace root.
 * More use of helpers from the Helpers module.
 * More use of PHP7.4 features.